zkotti/cosmos-tour/mkdocs/README.md

 # cosmos-tour-website

-The guide you know and love, now in static website format powered by the sheer awesomeness of [Mkdocs](https://www.mkdocs.org/).
+The guide you know and love, now in static website format powered by [Mkdocs](https://www.mkdocs.org/).
+[Access the web version](https://e-panourgia.github.io/cosmos-tour/) or build it yourself!

-Building is not automated on push to save contributors from countless headaches caused by merge conflicts.
-Ideally this directory would be hosted on its own repo (with a [repository dispatch event action set up in this one](https://github.community/t/triggering-by-other-repository/16163) to facilitate autobuilds) <sup>but who's gonna do that for no extra credit?</sup>

 ## Requirements

- - computer
  - Python >= 3.6
  - requirements.txt